slra/slra/README.md

  3. an implementation of the factorization approach to SLRA based on a penalty method \cite rslra

-The following table contains a summary of the features
+The following table contains a summary of features supported by the methods

   Feature  \ Method                         | 1.   | 2.   | 3.
 --------------------------------------------|------|------|------